 Intimate Partner Violence.
 Intimate partner violence risk factors have also increased during the pandemic, and, furthermore, there are more barriers preventing victims from connecting with resources and support networks (Evans et al., 2020; Jetelina et al., 2021; Kaukinen, 2020; Lindberg et al., 2020; Piquero et al., 2021).
 While individuals of all income levels can experience intimate partner violence, those in households with lower incomes experience it at higher rates, and evidence suggests that poverty, financial stress, and low income-which have been exacerbated by the COVID-19 pandemic-can increase risk for intimate partner violence (Breiding et al., 2014; Niolon et al., 2017).
 Data on intimate partner violence is difficult to collect during the pandemic because responding to surveys at home may place victims at increased risk of abuse (Kaukinen, 2020).
 Economic stress, high levels of male unemployment, and increased stress at home, caregiving burdens, and social isolation are all estimated to have increased incidents of intimate partner violence by about eight percent (Kaukinen, 2020; Piquero et al., 2021).
 Victims report the severity of sexual abuse has worsened during the pandemic with non-sexual physical violence less severe, possibly because abusive partners want to avoid hospitals (Jetelina et al., 2021).
-Additionally, COVID-19-related social distancing and stay-at-home measures likely make it more difficulty accessing services during the COVID-19 pandemic (Lindberg et al., 2020).
+Additionally, COVID-19-related social distancing and stay-at-home measures likely make it more difficult for victims of intimate partner violence to connect with support resources; one in three victims has reported difficulty accessing services during the COVID-19 pandemic (Lindberg et al., 2020).